wolfbrthr/EraWithOracle/patching_oracle/patching_oracle.rst

    .. figure:: images/12.png

-   Before you can apply to patched Software Profile to your *UserXX*\ **_oracle_prod** VM, the Software Profile must first be published, otherwise Era will not show the version as available or recommended for updating.
+   Before you can apply the patched Software Profile to your *UserXX*\ **_oracle_prod** VM, the Software Profile must first be published, otherwise Era will not show the version as available or recommended for updating.

 #.
 Select the **2.0** profile and click **Update**.